Suboxone Clinics in Fairfax County, VA

 Services provided:

-• Intensive outpatient treatment program, outpatient detoxification and outpatient methadone/buprenorphine or naltrexone treatment
+• Outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detox

 • Outreach to persons in the community